-- 3.2.1 All infractions that occur before, during and after any schedule games are subject to disciplinary action by League Management which may include fines and/or suspensions. - 3.2.2 League Management may issue a player an indefinite suspension, which is in effect for an undetermined period until the league has reviewed and investigated the incident. - 3.2.3 Players may still be assessed suspensions and/or fines at the discretion of League Management regardless of if a corresponding penalty was assessed by officials during the game. - 3.2.4 If there is still time to be served on a suspension at the conclusion of a season, it will carry over into subsequent seasons. - 3.2.5 All fines are team fines, regardless of if they were tied to an individual player suspension.
-Fines must be paid prior to a teams next game, unless written consent has been given by League Management.
-Unpaid fines may result, at League Management's discretion, in additional fines, forfeiture of games, or expulsion from the league. - 3.2.6 League Management will refer to the Minimum Suspension Guide when administering suspensions.
-Other factors may impact the final decision on suspension length and/or fines at the discretion of League Management. - 3.2.7 Suspensions may only be appealed if they exceed the minimum suspension length for the player situation and penalty based on the Minimum Suspension Guide.
-Appeals on suspensions may be submitted no less than 24 hours and no more than 72 hours after the game.
+- 3.2.1 All infractions that occur before, during and after any scheduled games are subject to disciplinary action by League Management which may include fines and/or suspensions. - 3.2.2 League Management may issue a player an indefinite suspension, which is in effect for an undetermined period until the league has reviewed and investigated the incident. - 3.2.3 Players may still be assessed suspensions and/or fines at the discretion of League Management regardless of if a corresponding penalty was assessed by officials during the game. - 3.2.4 If there is still time to be served on a suspension at the conclusion of a season, it will carry over into subsequent seasons.
+This includes suspensions from the winter into the summer, and summer into the winter.
+A game is deemed served as of the date that a player has been registered on a team.
+If the player is not a registered player, it does not count as a game served. - 3.2.5 All fines are TEAM fines, regardless of if they were tied to an individual player suspension.
+Fines must be paid prior to a teams next game unless written consent has been given by League Management.
+Unpaid fines may result, at League Management's discretion, in additional fines, forfeiture of games, or expulsion from the league. - 3.2.6 League Management will refer to the document "Suspension Guide" when administering suspensions.
+Other factors may impact the final decision on suspension length and/or fines at the discretion of League Management such as the previous suspension history of the player in the league.
+This "Suspension Guide" can be found at the end of the rule book.